 Economic Impact Report

 The Economic Impact Report (EIR) examines the direct and indirect economic impact of Johns Hopkins in Maryland, Washington, DC, and Florida.
-Published every four years the next edition will be published in 2018.
+Published every four years, the most recent report is based on FY 2017 data.
 Several of the reports and summaries are below.
 For all reports and summaries click here.

 Investing In and Serving Neighboring Communities